GoogleCloudPlatform/functions-framework-dotnet/docs/deployment.md

 variable.
 This tells the Google Cloud Functions deployment process which project to build and deploy.

-Note that the ability to set build environment variables is currently in beta, so you need to use `gcloud beta functions deploy` on the command line.

 When deploying a function with multiple projects, it's important to make sure you have a suitable [.gcloudignore](https://cloud.google.com/sdk/gcloud/reference/topic/gcloudignore)